Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Results

-As the parameter $b$ changes from $b=0.3$ to $b=0.5$, the critical exponent changes, even though the phase transition is fixed from the ferromagnetic (FM) to magnetic disorder(D) regions.
+As the parameter $a$ changes from $a=0.4$ to $a=6$, the critical exponent changes, even though the phase transition is fixed from the FM to PM.

 Figure~\ref{Fig:FM-D} (a) shows the lines $Q$ .vs. $b$ in the regimes of $b_c$ in the range $5.998< b < 6.002$, with various system sizes from $L=10-186$.
-The data for \( L = 256 \) has also been calculated, but it is not presented here as it closely resembles the data for \( L = 186 \).
-In Fig~\ref{Fig:FM-D} (b), using the data $Q$ .vs. $b$ and the least squares method as given in Eq.~\ref{eq:q}, the critical weight parameter $b$ and the critical exponent $y_t$ are obtained, beginning with different values of $L_{min}= 10, \cdots, 128$ and the fixed maximum size $L_{max}=256$.
+The data for \( L = 256 \) have also been calculated, but it is not presented here as it closely resembles the data for \( L = 186 \).
+In Fig~\ref{Fig:FM-D} (b), using the data $Q$ .vs. $b$ and the least squares method as given in Eq.~\ref{eq:q}, the critical weight parameter $b_c$ and the critical exponent $y_t$ are obtained, beginning with different values of $L_{\text{min}}= 10, \cdots, 128$ and the fixed maximum size $L_{\text{max}}=256$.

-In Table \ref{Tab:Q}, when \( L_{\rm min} \) is increased from 10 to 128, the estimated critical point remains stable around \( b_c = 6 \).
-Additionally, the residual \( \chi^2 \) per degree of freedom is close to 1, which is reasonably acceptable.
+In Table \ref{Tab:Q}, when \( L_{\rm min} \) increases from 10 to 128, the estimated critical point remains stable around \( b_c = 6 \).
+Furthermore, the residual \( \chi^2 \) per degree of freedom is close to 1, which is reasonably acceptable.
 Therefore, the final quoted value of \( b_c \) is taken as \( 6.000\,09(9) \).
 In addition, taking into account that additional corrections might not be included in the fitting formula, we double the statistical fitting error in the final estimate $b_c=6.000\,0(2)$.
+The fitting result for \( y_t \) becomes convergent when \( L_{\rm min} \) increases to 82.
+By averaging the fitted values \( y_t \) for \( L_{\rm min} = 82, 96, 128 \), and using an error bar that is three times the standard deviation, our final result is \( y_t = 1.317(6) \).